skx/sos/README.md

 In an ideal deployment at least two servers would be used:

 * One server would run the API-server, which allows uploads to be made, and later retrieved.
-* Each of the two servers would run a blob-service, allowing a single uploaded object to be replicated upon both hosts.
+* Each of the two servers would run a `blob-server`, allowing an object to be replicated upon both hosts.

 We can replicate this upon a single host though, for the purposes of testing.
 You'll just need to make sure you have four terminals open to run the appropriate daemons.